Kaye Autrey, Mauldin High School, Mauldin SC

 Warren Hierl, The Career Center, Winston-Salem, NC

-Warren Hierl taught Advanced Placement U.S. History at the Career Center in Winston-Salem, NC for almost 28 years.
-He has conducted more than 95 one-day Advanced Placement workshops and more than 90 week-long Advanced Placement Summer Institutes, numerous Pre-AP workshops throughout the United States.
-He was a member of the committee that wrote the College Board’s Advanced Placement Social Studies Vertical Teams Guide and co-authored the Advanced Placement U.S. History Teachers Guide for the College Board.
-He has been a reader, a table leader, and an exam leader, and, for the last seven years, the question leader on the DBQ at the AP U.S. History reading.
+Warren Hierl taught Advanced Placement U.S. History at the Career Center in Winston-Salem, NC for 28 years.
+He has conducted more than 100 one-day Advanced Placement workshops, more than 85 week-long Advanced Placement Summer Institutes throughout the Southeast, and more than 90 pre-AP workshops throughout the country.
+He was a member of the committee that wrote the original Advanced Placement Social Studies Vertical Teams Guide and, with Nancy Schick of New Mexico, the Advanced Placement U.S. History Teachers Guide.
+He has been a reader, a table leader, and an exam leader, and, for the last eight years, the question leader on the DBQ at the AP U.S. History reading.

 Thomas Funk, Melbourne Beach, FL, Satellite High School, Satellite Beach, FL